Ethnographic film: Origins

 Prospector, explorer, and eventual filmmaker Robert J. Flaherty is considered to be the forefather of ethnographic film.
 He is most famous for his 1922 film Nanook of the North.
 Flaherty's attempts to realistically portray Inuit on film were considered valuable for exploring a little-known way of life.
 Flaherty was not trained in anthropology, but he did have a good relationship with his subjects.

 The contribution of Felix-Louis Regnault may have started the movement.
 He was filming a Wolof woman making pottery without the aid of a wheel at the Exposition Ethnographique de l'Afrique Occidentale.
 He published his findings in 1895.
 His later films followed the same subject, described to capture the "cross cultural study of movement."
 He later proposed the creation of an archive of anthropological research footage.

-The Cambridge Anthropological Expedition to the Torres Straits, initiated by Alfred Cort Haddon in 1898, covered all aspects of Torres Straits life.
-Haddon wrote to his friend Baldwin Spencer recommending he use film for recording evidence.
+The Cambridge Anthropological Expedition to the Torres Straits, initiated by Alfred Cort Haddon in 1898, covered all aspects of Torres Strait Islander life.
+Haddon wrote to his friend Walter Baldwin Spencer recommending he use film for recording evidence.
 Spencer then recorded the Australian Aborigines, a project that consisted of 7,000 feet of film, later housed in the National Museum at Victoria.

 In the 1930s, Gregory Bateson and Margaret Mead discovered that using film was an essential component of documenting complex rituals in Bali and New Guinea.
-John Marshall made what is likely the most-viewed ethnographic film in American colleges, The Hunters, based on the Ju/'hoansi of the Kalahari (the !Kung-San) that spans from 1951 to 2000.
+John Marshall made what is likely the most-viewed ethnographic film in American colleges, The Hunters, based on the Ju/'hoansi of the Kalahari Desert (the !Kung-San) that spans from 1951 to 2000.
 His ethnographic film N!ai, the Story of a !Kung Woman is not only ethnography, but also a biography of the central character, N!ai, incorporating footage from her childhood through adulthood.
 Marshall ended his career with a five-part series, A Kalahari Family (2004), that critically examined his fifty-year involvement with the Ju/'hoansi.
 Napoleon Chagnon and Tim Asch's two famous films, The Ax Fight and The Feast (both filmed in the 1960s), are intimately documented ethnographic accounts of an Amazonian rainforest people, the Yanomamo.